AxC1271/Xenyx-4/SingleCoreProcessor/Register File/README.md

 # Register File

 Welcome to the Register File module of the Xenyx-4 processor project.
 This component allows for the storage and access of data during CPU operations.
 Below, you'll find an overview of the register file's functionality, development process, and theoretical background.
-This is a modified version of the original RISC-V processor register file but with additinoal naming conventions.
+This is a modified version of the original RISC-V processor register file in Verilog but with additional naming conventions.

 ## 🧠 Overview
 The register file is a key element in the CPU architecture, consisting of 32 registers, each 32 bits wide.
 It serves as a fast-access storage area for the CPU, allowing efficient data manipulation and retrieval during instruction execution.